Logos and uniforms of the New York Mets: 1998–2011: Mets in black

 In 1998, a black alternate jersey was introduced, matching the white home alternate in style but with the "Mets" script, numerals and lettering in blue with a white outline and an orange drop-shadow.
 The black jersey was worn as an alternate at home, paired with the white home alternate pants, and on the road.
 The team also introduced a black alternate cap with a blue bill, blue button on top, and "NY" crest in blue outlined in orange, to be worn with the black jerseys.
 The white alternate cap from 1997 was discontinued.
 A black drop-shadow was added to the script, numerals and lettering on the home white alternate and road gray jerseys.

 In 1999, the black drop-shadow was added to the graphics on the home pinstriped uniforms, and a road version of the black alternate jersey (with the "NEW YORK" wordmark) was introduced.
 An alternate version of the Mets' primary logo, with a black skyline and "Mets" script in blue outlined in white with orange drop-shadow, was also introduced in 1999 and worn on the left sleeve of both black alternate jerseys.
 A second black alternate cap was added, this one with a black bill, black top-button, and "NY" crest in blue outlined in white with orange drop-shadow (matching the graphics on the black jerseys).
 This became commonly known as the "solid black cap" or "all-black cap" while the 1998 black alternate cap, which was retained, became known as the "two-tone cap" or "hybrid cap" thanks to its blue bill.
-Also in 1999, for that season only, the player names were removed from the back of all three home jerseys.
+Also in 1999, for that season only, the players' names were removed from the back of all three home jerseys.